dandisy/webcore/README.md

 ## 2. Laravel Generator

-Webcore use infyomlabs/laravel-generator, with renamed artisan command for more generic, to :
+Webcore use infyomlabs/laravel-generator, by changing the artisan command to be more generic :

     php artisan generate[.command]:{command} {Model_name} [option]